What is freezing rain?

 Snow gets a lot of the attention during winter storms, but an ice storm of freezing rain can actually have greater impacts on a region.

-Snow gets a lot of attention during winter storms, but an ice storm of freezing rain can have more significant impacts on a region.
+Snow gets a lot of attention during winter storms, but an ice storm of freezing rain can have a more significant impact on a region.

-Here are 7 things to know about freezing rain:
+Here are seven things to know about freezing rain:

 1) It's rain that has been "supercooled"

 Freezing rain begins its journey as a snowflake that then melts into a raindrop as it encounters a slice of above-freezing air on its free-fall through the atmosphere.
 If the air stays above freezing, it'll remain as rain.